Like everything else he packed for his South Pacific jungle island adventure, David Hall needed his 2D CAD tool to be light and portable.

 Because islanders cannot depend on a power supply for pumping, the water harvesting and filtration systems are based on gravity from either an elevated natural spring or a collection tank on a roof.

-Before leaving for Papua New Guinea, Hall searched the Internet for a convenient drawing program that would work on his Mac laptop and he stumbled across DraftSight, a free professional-grade 2D CAD program from Dassault Systèmes.
+Before leaving for Papua New Guinea, Hall searched the Internet for a convenient drawing program that would work on his Mac laptop and he stumbled across DraftSight, a free 2D CAD tool from Dassault Systèmes.

 "Having never used AutoCAD or any other drawing packages, I had to start from scratch and work through the manual which I found useful," says Hall, who previously sketched by hand.
 "I was able to produce the drawings I needed."

 DraftSight’s free unlimited use is especially advantageous for non-profit organizations, which can use the savings from software licensing fees to allocate to other resources.